Mat Fraser (athlete): Early life

 Mat Fraser was born to Canadian Olympic figure skaters Don Fraser and Candace Jones in Kingston, Ontario, Canada, and spent his early childhood in Sharbot Lake.
 His mother worked as a doctor while his father was a stay-at-home dad.
-The family moved to Colchester, Vermont in the United States in his early childhood.
-He was athletic from a young age, learning to swim when he was one, water-skiing at 18 months, downhill when two, and can walk on hands for a dozen paces when he was seven.
-He played football in middle school, but became interested in weightlifting when he was 12 years old after a coach saw him trying to compete with a friend lifting weights, and introduced him to a weightlifting coach who taught him how to lift weights with proper techniques.
-After graduating from Colchester High School, he started to train full time in Olympic weightlifting at the Olympic Training Center in Colorado Springs, Colorado as a resident athlete on scholarship.
+The family moved to Colchester, Vermont, in the United States in his early childhood.
+He was athletic from a young age, learning to swim when he was one, water-ski at 18 months, downhill ski at two, and walk on hands for a dozen paces when he was seven.
+He played football in middle school and took up weightlifting when he was 12 years old.
+After graduating from Colchester High School, he started to train full time in Olympic weightlifting at the Olympic Training Center in Colorado Springs, Colorado, as a resident athlete on scholarship.

 In 2009, a few weeks before he was due to compete in the Junior World Weightlifting Championship in Bucharest, Romania, he injured his back doing a clean-pull, which was further damaged in a squat after he was encouraged to train a week later.
 Although in pain, he went to compete in the Championships, but after returning home it was found that he had suffered two breaks in his L5 vertebra.
 It required him to wear a plastic brace on his torso for four months, but it failed to heal properly.
 He refused spinal fusion surgery because it would have ended his athletic career, and elected instead for experimental surgery to have his back re-broken, inserting a protein sponge to help heal the bone with two plates and six screws attached to his lower spine.
 The rehabilitation lasted a year, although he resumed training after four months.